 Are you confused about the benefits and risks of eating fish?
-Sometimes it can be difficult to keep all the recommendations straight.
-Here’s what you need to know to about incoporating fish into your diet:
+Sometimes it can be difficult to keep all the facts straight.
+Here’s what you need to know about incorporating fish into your diet:

 Two Potential Benefits

 Eating fish may protect against stroke: A study published in the journal Stroke found that people who ate fish at least once a week were 13 percent less likely to suffer from a blockage of the blood supply to the brain (ischemic stroke) than those who did not eat fish that often.

 Eating fish may help fight disease: Fatty fish are among the richest sources of omega-3 fats.
 The American Heart Association currently recommends that most people eat fish at least twice a week because the omega-3 fatty acids they contain help protect against heart disease.
 Omega-3s are not only helpful for cardiovascular health, they may also help protect against arthritis, diabetes, depression, and some cancers.
 Omega-3s are most concentrated in cold-water fatty fish such as sardines, herring, salmon, and trout.